weiran-aitech/shift_schedule/README.md

 In this shift schedule, each employee works for 40 hours a week.
 Shifts assigned to each employee are spaced by at least 24 hours.

 ## Note:
-R&D for software is continuing.
+R&D for the software is in progress.
 The code that's been uploaded is incomplete.
 ## Contact:
 Email:weiran.aitech@gmail.com; weiran.aitech@ziggo.nl